HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 When was Builder first released?

 March 2010.
-Builder is undergoing continuous improvement with new versions coming out almost every month now.
+Builder is undergoing continuous improvement with new versions coming out as soon as possible.

 Are there any independent reviews of Builder?